 Organize your record before the next adjudication touchpoint

 The single most useful thing most pending applicants can do this week is organize the factual record so the next consultation with a licensed immigration attorney is substantive rather than exploratory.
-Adjustment Status Navigator is building a free tool that walks applicants through that organization process — a guided timeline of immigration history, family relationships, employment, taxes, community ties, and prior encounters, formatted in a way an attorney can scan quickly.
+Adjustment of Status Navigator offers a free walkthrough for exactly that: a guided record of your immigration history, family relationships, employment, taxes, community ties, and prior encounters, formatted so an attorney can scan it quickly.

 Does PM-602-0199 retroactively reopen my already-pending I-485?